jbcodeforce/shift_left_utils/docs/command.md

 * `find-table-users`: Find the Flink Statements user of a given...
 * `validate-table-names`: Go over the pipeline folder to assess...
 * `update-tables`: Update the tables with SQL code changes...
+* `unit-test`: Run all the unit tests or a specified test...

 ### `table init`